imsweb/pzip/README.md

   * GCM nonce size (in bytes), 1 byte - 12 by default, may be larger
   * PBKDF2 iterations (4 bytes, unsigned int/long)
   * PBKDF2 salt (16 bytes)
+  * Plaintext length (8 bytes, unsigned long long) - optional, may be set to 0

 Below is an example of a PZip file containing the plaintext "hello world", encrypted with a key derived from the string "pzip", with no compression (for readability).
 The portion sectioned off in double bars (`===`) is encrypted.